 The first moon landing, the fall of the Berlin Wall, and the launch of the iPhone have been some of the most memorable and iconic moments of recent history.
 But will the moment that Solar Foods first broke ground on its new factory in Finland this week one day join that list?

-In a fun and creative new promotion video the Finnish company, which has the rather impressive innovative capability of being able to produce food using only electricity and air, suggests viewers might look back on the early days of its new Vantaa facility as one of those: ‘where were you when…’ moments.
+In a fun and creative new promotional video the Finnish company, which has mastered the rather impressive trick of being able to produce food using only electricity and air, suggests viewers might look back on the early days of its new Vantaa facility as one of those: ‘where were you when…’ moments.
 Due to be completed in 2023, Factory 01 will enable Solar Foods to make what promises to be one of the world’s most carbon-friendly proteins, which it calls Solein, out of thin air – and at scale.

 The global carbon footprint could be significantly reduced with large-scale adoption of Solein as it is created completely without agriculture.Solar Foods